RichardMoot/NLI-fr-rebanked/README.md

 These rebanked versions allow us to separate errors at different levels and evaluate the [French Neurosymbolic Natural Language Inference](https://github.com/mskandalis/hybrid_nli_fr) engine of Skandalis e.a.
 (2025) with silver input data with less errors than starting from raw input text.
 For example, the supertagger, trained on a journalistic corpus with longer sentences has trouble with short, declarative sentences like we find in SICK.
 It will tend to analyse phrases like "Un chien court" (_a dog runs_) as the noun phrase _a short dog_.
 This is indeed a possible reading: "court" is polysemous in French and can be a noun (tennis court), an adjective meaning "short" and a present tense verb meaning "runs".
 Cases like these have been manually corrected with the intended analysis.

+As another example, the FraCaS dataset contains a section on gapping, where the supertagger tends to have problems with gapping of intransitive words due to these being nearly absent from the training data.
+However, with the correct supertag, this section becomes easy.

 Another possible use case is to add the training data from the different datasets to the [TLGbank](https://github.com/RichardMoot/TLGbankLight) training data and retrain the [DeepGrail supertagger](https://gitlab.irit.fr/pnria/global-helper/deepgrail_tagger) with these additional data.

 If you find this work useful, please cite Skandalis e.a.
 (2024, 2025).